Baat01/RunAndBun-Encounter_Generator/README.md

 Once configuration is complete, boot up your emulator (mGBA 0.10+ recommended), open the scripting tools, and load the **`Run&Bun Tracking Script.lua`** file.

 Two main functions will become available in your console to trigger rolls:

+#### !
+For both of the functions, the pokemon isn't generated but replaced, so you already need to have a pokemon on the slot you're using it on

 ### Inject an Encounter into your Party